-From parental substance abuse statistics, we know that when a parent is an alcoholic or a drug addict, the children suffer.
+When a parent is an alcoholic or struggling with another type of addiction, the children suffer.
 If you had an alcoholic parent, learning to forgive isn’t easy.
-Maybe you were abused verbally, emotionally or physically, or you were neglected.
-Maybe you had to take on more responsibilities than a child should, like caring for a younger sibling.
-It may also be that you simply didn’t get the attention, affection and love from your parent that is every child’s right.
+Maybe you were abused verbally, emotionally, or physically.
+Perhaps you had to take on more responsibilities than a child should, like caring for a younger sibling.
+It may also be that you didn’t get the attention, affection, and love from your parent that is every child’s right.
 Whatever your experience was, learning how to forgive an alcoholic parent will empower you and bring you peace.

 Know What Forgiveness Is